ocaml-flambda/flambda-backend/jane/doc/extensions/stack/intro.md

 val f : local_ 'a -> ...
 ```

-The function f may be equally be called with stack or
+The function f may be equally be called with stack- or
 heap-allocated values: the `local_` annotation places obligations only on the
 definition of f, not its uses.